 Missed LA LA LAND?
-Don’t worry, Light House will be bringing it back on the afternoon of Saturday 25th February and dates through March.
-Why not join us for lunch for the matinee or a bottle of something in Lock Works before the screening?
-We are hoping to have some live music before some of the screenings, keep posted to social media for details.
+Don’t worry, Light House will be bringing it back in March.
+We are hoping to have some live music before some of the March screenings, keep posted to social media for details.

 About the film: A jazz pianist (Ryan Gosling) falls for an aspiring actress (Emma Stone) in a must-see, multi-nominated musical set in present day Los Angeles.

 Sundays: £6.95 / £6.45 concs / £4.50 u25s and students

 Midweek Matinées Tues and Weds: £4.50 -donation box for tea & coffee

 Friends of Light House: £1 off standard screenings (not midweek matinee)

 Other matinee days are standard prices (Sunday matinees are Sunday prices above).

 To book online, click on your preferred time in blue, shown on the right of this screen to be taken to our booking system.

 Alternatively, for telephone bookings call the Box Office on 01902 716 055.